zealbell/TetrisView/README.md

                          app:radius="4dp"
                          app:tetris="[vert-tetris:4,2,2,2]2#0"
                          app:unit="25%"    ```
-              from the examples above says tetris has a curve radius of 4dp,tetris is vertical and has a height 2*25%[number-of-blocks*(p.o.s)] = 50 %, tetris has topMargin in terms of number-of-blocks equal-to 0(hence Y=0) tetris is further padded by 4dp,2dp,2dp and 2dp (left,top,bottom,right)
+              from the examples above says tetris has a curve radius of 4dp,tetris is vertical and has a height 2*25%[number-of-blocks*(p.o.sw)] = 50 %, tetris has topMargin in terms of number-of-blocks equal-to 0(hence Y=0) tetris is further padded by 4dp,2dp,2dp and 2dp (left,top,bottom,right)

-  Incase you want to change the Tetris @runtime here's how
+  Incase you want to change the Tetris @runtime in your Activity here's how
 ```java

   public class THANOS extends AppCompatActivity {